Note: This page describes the ECS Fargate integration. For EKS Fargate, see the documentation for Datadog’s EKS Fargate integration.

 This endpoint returns Docker stats JSON for all of the containers associated with the task.
 For more information about each of the returned stats, see ContainerStats in the Docker API documentation.

-The Task Metadata endpoint is only available from within the task definition itself, which is why the Datadog Agent needs to be run as an additional container within the task definition.
+The Task Metadata endpoint is only available from within the task definition itself, which is why the Datadog Agent needs to be run as an additional container within each task definition to be monitored.

 The only configuration required to enable this metrics collection is to set an environment variable ECS_FARGATE to "true" in the task definition.